 The Board’s key role is to set the strategic direction of Comhlámh and monitor its effectiveness.
 More information on the duties and responsibilities of the Board can be read in our constitution.

 Ellen Donnelly has a background in youth work, which led her to various roles supporting cross cultural youth volunteer teams in UK, Sri Lanka, Nigeria and India between 2010 – 2013.
 She completed an MSc in Global Health at Trinity.
 She has also been involved in development education and campaigning with a number of NGOs during that time; including VSO, Suas and Comhlámh.
+She is the vice-chair of Comhlámh since 2016.

 Lebam Macaw is an Occupational Therapist.
 She has worked as a ‘hands on’ therapist and as a senior manager involved in the strategic management of service provision for various organisations.
-She is a member of the Visual Artists Ireland and the Writers Centre Ireland.
+She is a member of Visual Artists Ireland and the Writers Centre Ireland.

 Jim Egan is a Chartered Accountant and Qualified Financial Advisor.
 He has over 40 years experience in business and financial services.
 He previously worked for ICC Bank (Ireland’s Development Bank).
 He spent over 6 years in Central Asia where he was centrally involved in the establishment of 2 new financial institutions in Kyrgyzstan and Tajikistan.
 Both institutions had a development mandate and the bank in Tajikistan had a primary focus on poverty alleviation through the provision of micro finance loans mainly to women’s groups and micro businesses.
+He is the Treasurer and Risk Officer of Comhlámh since 2016.

 Chris O’Donoghue is a founding member of Serve in Solidarity Ireland set up in 2003.
 He has worked as a fundraising and events manager for SERVE.
 He has a background in human rights and youth work with experience of international safeguarding training.
 He has been actively involved in the Code of Good Practice for Volunteer Sending Agencies with Comhlamh since its inception and planning in 2006.
 He holds a BA in international studies from Kimmage Development Studies centre.